-- 540 We provide field observations of large boulders, ca. 10 m in diameter or more, that show lithologic evidence for travel distances of over 10s of kilometres in two central Himalayan valleys, the Sunkoshi and Trishuli.
+- We provide field observations of large boulders, ca. 10 m in diameter or more, that show lithologic evidence for travel distances of over 10s of kilometres in two central Himalayan valleys, the Sunkoshi and Trishuli.
 These boulders are well below the LGM ice extent and therefore require exceptional flows to explain the long travel distances.
 Using the boulder's estimated sizes and an assumption on flow density and regime, we estimated that discharges of 10 to 10 m/s are required to mobilize these grain sizes.
-Such discharges are, however, higher than typical monsoonal floods as constrained by hydrological data from nearby for the section of the provided that the provided more being the provided of the provided more by hydrological data. - 545 locations and therefore suggest that boulder emplacement occurred through high magnitude and catastrophic lake outburst floods.
+Such discharges are, however, higher than typical monsoonal floods as constrained by hydrological data from nearby locations and therefore suggest that boulder emplacement occurred through high magnitude and catastrophic lake outburst - 500 locations and therefore suggest that boulder emplacement occurred through high magnitude and catastrophic lake outburst floods.